 - Lease or easement payments to landowners.
 Payments to landowners provide long-term, stable streams of revenue. - Property tax revenue to counties.
 Solar arrays generate property tax revenue paid to counties that can support a range of public benefits, including roads and bridges, health services, schools, debt service, and reduced need for revenue from other sources. - Replacement tax revenue to counties.
 State law provides a defined replacement tax for electric generating facilities to ensure similar tax treatment for potential competitors within the state.
 The replacement tax revenue to counties may be almost as large as the property tax revenue. - Clean energy resources.
 Unlike fossil-fuel power plants, solar arrays do not produce air pollutants such as sulfur dioxide, nitrogen oxide, greenhouse gases, particulates, or mercury, thus reducing acid rain, smog, and public health impacts such as pulmonary and heart disease and asthma.
 Solar arrays also do not use water or produce water pollution in the process of generating electricity or produce hazardous waste that threatens public health, unlike fossil and nuclear power plants. - Local economic development.
-In 2018, Iowa had nearly 850 jobs supported by the solar industry.6 The U.S. Bureau of Labor Statistics found in 2019 that solar installers are projected to be the fastest growing job in the United States through 2026, with the position expected to grow by nearly 105 percent during that time span.7 There are nearly 100 lowa businesses involved in the solar energy supply chain.8 These jobs are located across the state in a range of sectors including manufacturing, installation, and operations and maintenance.
+In 2020, Iowa had over 750 jobs supported by the solar industry.
+The U.S. Bureau of Labor Statistics found in 2019 that solar installers are projected to be the fastest growing job in the United States through 2026, with the position expected to grow by nearly 105 percent during that time span.
+Even when faced with an economic slowdown attributable to the Covid-19 pandemic, clean energy is the largest employer in the energy sector, with nearly triple the workforce of the fossil fuel industry.
+There are nearly 100 lowa businesses involved in the solar energy supply chain.
+These jobs are located across the state in a range of sectors including manufacturing, installation, and operations and maintenance.